MerveErdogan/soa-temporal-illusion/README.md

 Studies found that the more delay occurs between an action and its outcome, the less agency is felt.
 On the other hand, the pulses that are accumulated by internal clock can be changed depending on the rhythmic speed of a biological movement like walking.
-Videos of a walking stickman with 3 different walking speed (50fps, 63fps, 100fps)\
+Videos of a walking stickman with 3 different walking speed (50fps, 63fps, 100fps) are used to generate a temporal illusion.\
 Faster walking speed is expected to fasten the interal clock leading to percieve the duration longer.

 Participants are asked to make a keypress during the video.